lockedatapublished/itsalocke/content/company/steph.md

 - [MVP](//mvp.microsoft.com/en-us/mvp/Stephanie%20%20Locke-5001721)

 ## Speaker bio
-Steph is the founder of a data science consultancy in the UK.
-Her talks, blog posts, and conferences are all geared towards helping people in exactly the same way her business does.
-They all help people get started with data science.
+Steph is the founder of a consultancy in the UK.
+Her talks, blog posts, conferences, and business all  havae one thing in common -- they help people get started with data science.
 In her spare time, Steph plays board games with her husband and takes copious pictures of her doggos.